Google Lens vs Notion AI

 Who each tool serves best — and when to pick the other one.

-- You want to translate text in real-time using your camera.
+- You want to identify objects or translate text quickly using your smartphone camera

-- Your team requires collaborative content creation tools.
+- Your team requires collaborative AI assistance without leaving Notion

-- Free-tier limits are a blocker for your content needs.
+- Free-tier limits are a blocker for your high-volume AI content generation needs

-The integration of content generation directly within the Notion workspace.
+Integration of AI writing capabilities directly within the Notion workspace.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".